Skip to content

 The test measures your ability to perform a range of physical and mental activities and awards points for problems you have with these things.
 You have to score a total of 15 points to qualify.
 Visit the webpage WCA webpage for more information on the test and how to complete the ESA50.

 If you fail the test you will be refused ESA.
 If you are not happy with this decision you can appeal to an independent tribunal.
 You must appeal in writing within one month of the date on the new decision letter.
-Visit the webpage Disputing a benefit decision for more details on how to appeal.
+Visit the webpage Disputing a benefit or tax credit decision for more details on how to appeal.

 If you score 15 points or more, you qualify for ESA and a separate decision will now be made on which group of ESA claimant you will be placed in.